DNA origami hits the big time

-The team amplified the viral DNA strands inside Escherichia coli in a 2 L fermentation vessel, eventually producing 163 mg of a 70-nm-long nanorod that had self-assembled from a scaffold and staples.
-If this process were repeated in an 800 L tank at a contract biotech facility, the researchers estimate, the DNA origami would cost approximately 18 cents per milligram, at least 1,000 times as cheap as conventional methods (Nature 2017, DOI: 10.1038/nature24650).
+When the team amplified the viral DNA strands inside Escherichia coli in a 2 L fermentation vessel, the components assembled to form 163 mg of a 70-nm-long nanorod.
+If this process were run at a contract biotech facility, the researchers estimate that DNA origami could be produced for a mere 18 cents per milligram, at least 1,000 times as cheap as conventional methods (Nature 2017, DOI: 10.1038/nature24650).

-In principle, all the new DNA bricks and tiles could be manufactured this way, Dietz says.
-“With mass production in place and the ability to make these integrated structures, I hope progress will be faster,” he says.
+“With mass production in place and the ability to make these integrated structures, I hope progress will be faster,” Dietz says.

 Join the conversation